ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/querying.markdown

-﻿# Session: Time Series Querying Overview
+﻿# Session: Time Series Querying
 ---

 {NOTE: }

+   {INFO: }
+   Learn more about time series queries in the [section dedicated to this subject](../../../../document-extensions/timeseries/querying/overview-and-syntax).
+   {INFO/}

 * **LINQ Queries**
   To query time series using LINQ expressions, use `session.Query`.